Tips for Working with the Media

 If you wish, you may also use this “time out” to call our office.
 We will be happy to share any information we may have about any ongoing story related to the topic you have been asked about.

-Shortly after your contact with the media, please inform the Office of Communications and Public Information.
+Shortly after your contact with the media, please inform the Office of Communications and Marketing.
 Our office tracks all TCC’s media contacts in order to gauge how effectively we are getting our message out about the College.
 Also, you may be one of several people on staff who have been contacted about the same issue.
 If that is the case, it will be helpful for us to know that a major story may be developing.

 The audience for your words is not the reporter, it is the general public.
 Make your answers meaningful and understandable.
 Don’t use technical language except when necessary.
 Also, the longer the sentences you use, the more likely you are to be misquoted.